Radio science subsystem: Function of the RSS

-Radio science
+Applications

 Radio science is commonly used to determine the gravity field of a moon or planet by observing Doppler shift.
 This requires a highly stable oscillator on the spacecraft, or more commonly a "2-way coherent" transponder that phase locks the transmitted signal frequency to a rational multiple of a received uplink signal that usually also carries spacecraft commands.

-Another common radio science observation is performed as a spacecraft is occulted by a planetary body.
+Another common radio science observation is in radio occultation, performed as a spacecraft is occulted by a planetary body.
 As the spacecraft moves behind the planet, its radio signals cuts through successively deeper layers of the planetary atmosphere.
 Measurements of signal strength and polarization vs time can yield data on the composition and temperature of the atmosphere at different altitudes.

 It is also common to use multiple radio frequencies coherently derived from a common source to measure the dispersion of the propagation medium.
 This is especially useful in determining the free electron content of a planetary ionosphere.